 Wood is sustainable

 We believe wood is the most sustainable material choice available.
 We only use wood that meets the requirements of durability Class I, which is the best available.
-As we also offer FSC® and PEFC-certified wood, we support a sustainable management of this renewable resource.
+As we also offer PEFC-certified wood, we support a sustainable management of this renewable resource.

 Wood is unique